TechByChoice/food-recall-app/TBC FDA API Tutorial Step by Step ver 0001.md

 ### Why Not Node.js or Full-Stack Next.js?
 While Node.js or a full-stack Next.js app could also handle this project, Python's robust data-processing libraries make it ideal for adding machine learning (ML) capabilities later.
 With Python, I can integrate ML models to analyze and predict trends in food recalls or implement retrieval-augmented generation (RAG) systems to enable conversational interactions.

+All that being true, I chose Python because I wanted to build something with Python.
+I've been intrigued by the tool for years and I've built plenty of tools with Node.js.
+I'm excited to learn more about Python and this won't be the last thing I build with it.

 ---

 ## Backend Architecture Overview